Other Types of Learning: Learn It 2—Research on Latent Learning

 You just read that Edward Tolman discovered latent learning, learning that is not reinforced and not demonstrated until there is motivation to do so, through his research done with rats forming a cognitive map of a maze.
 Let’s take a closer look at what he did to discover this.
 In one of Tolman’s classic experiments, he observed the behavior of three groups of hungry rats that were learning to navigate mazes.
 Let’s break down the experimental process together.
 There were 3 experimental groups:

-• The first group always received a food reward at the end of the maze, so the payoff for learning the maze was real and immediate.
+• Group 1: Rewarded Every Time: this group always received a food reward at the end of the maze, so the payoff for learning the maze was real and immediate.

-• The second group never received any food reward, so there was no incentive to learn to navigate the maze effectively.
+• Group 2: Never Rewarded: they never received any food reward, so there was no incentive to learn to navigate the maze effectively.

-• The third group was like the second group for the first 10 days, but on the 11th day, food was now placed at the end of the maze.
+• Group 3: Reward Introduced Later: This group was like the second group for the first 10 days, but on the 11th day, food was now placed at the end of the maze.

 A sample maze showing blue doors and green curtains that made it even tricker for a rat to know how to navigate the maze.